Major / Minor Choose Your Path

 Methodological Foundations

-These three required courses provide the methodological foundations for the interdisciplinary study
+These four required courses provide the methodological foundations for the interdisciplinary study

 of PPEL.